fs0c131y/PornBotHunter/README.md

 I'm far from being a Python expert, contributions are more than welcome!

 ## Contact
-You can contact me on Twitter @fs0c131y or by e-mail fs0c1311@gmail.com
+You can contact me on Twitter @fs0c131y